-This article will explain how a child's preference affects custody in Washington.
+This article provides and overview of how a child's preference affects custody in Washington.
 If you have additional questions about a child's custodial preference in Washington, you should consult a local family law attorney.

 In Washington, the court will consider a child's preference whenever that child is mature enough to make an intelligent judgment on custody.
-There's no specific age when the court will listen to a child's custodial preference, but in general, older children's opinions carry more weight than those of young children.
+There's no specific age when the court will listen to a child's custodial preference, but generally older children's opinions carry more weight than those of young children.
 In Washington custody decisions, the age of 12 is often when judges will give a child's preference more weight.
 Older children are more likely to be able to assess their relationship with each parent, while younger children are more likely to be swayed by superficial factors.

 Even if the child voices a mature opinion about which parent should have custody, the judge doesn't have to follow that preference.
-The court considers the child's preference along with all of the other factors relevant to that child's best interests.
+A judge may consider the child's preference along with all of the other factors relevant to that child's best interests.
 For example, if judge believes it's in the child's best interest to live with the non-selected parent, the court can rule against the child's desires.
 If, on the other hand, the parents are equally fit to have custody, the child's custodial preference may serve as a "tie-breaker" in the custody decision.

 Courts are careful to watch parents who try to improperly influence a child's custodial preference.
 If the judge believes a parent has tried to coach the child to select him or her, the judge will disregard the child's preference when setting the custody arrangement.

-Washington courts typically don't allow children to testify about their custodial preferences in court.
+Washington courts typically don't allow children to testify about their custodial preferences in the courtroom.
 Rather than place the child in the difficult position of having to testify on the witness stand in front of his or her parents, judges prefer to appoint a mental health professional to interview the child and provide a report to the court.
 For example, a judge may appoint a custody evaluator or guardian ad litem in your case.
 Both professionals will interview parents and the children involved; however, only a guardian ad litem actually represents your child in court.